syncthing/docs/users/config.rst

     transfers that are still in progress, which allows other devices to download parts of files that are not yet fully downloaded on your own device, essentially making transfers more torrent like.
-When set to true, such information is not exchanged for this folder.
+When set to ``true``, such information is not exchanged for this folder.

 paused
     True if this folder is (temporarily) suspended.

 weakHashThresholdPct
     Use weak hash if more than the given percentage of the file has changed.
-Set to -1 to always use weak hash.
-Default value is 25.
+Set to ``-1`` to always use weak hash.
+Default is ``25``.

 markerName
     Name of a directory or file in the folder root to be used as :ref:`marker-faq`.
-Default is ".stfolder".
+Default is ``.stfolder``.

 copyOwnershipFromParent
     On Unix systems, tries to copy file/folder ownership from the parent directory (the directory it's located in).
-    Requires running Syncthing as privileged user, or granting it additional capabilities (e.g. CAP_CHOWN on Linux).
+    Requires running Syncthing as a privileged user, or granting it additional capabilities (e.g. CAP_CHOWN on Linux).

 modTimeWindowS
     Allowed modification timestamp difference when comparing files for equivalence.
 To be used on file systems which have unstable modification timestamps that might change after being recorded during the last write operation.
-Defaults to 2 on Android when the folder is located on a FAT partition, and always to 0 elsewhere.
+Default is ``2`` on Android when the folder is located on a FAT partition, and ``0`` otherwise.

 maxConcurrentWrites
     Maximum number of concurrent write operations while syncing.
-Defaults to 2.
 Increasing this might increase or decrease disk performance, depending on the underlying storage.
+Default is ``2``.

 disableFsync